 Regionally, local authorities work together within five regional collaboratives to provide a range of adoption services.
 Each regional collaborative has links with the voluntary adoption agencies, health and education.
 The services provided differ in each collaborative but all provide the adoption agency functions for children, recruit and assess adopters, offer counselling to birth parents and advice to adopted adults.
 Some currently directly provide adoption support services whereas in others this remains with their local authorities.

-Nationally, the Director of Operations and a small central team, hosted by the City of Cardiff Council on behalf of all local authorities, drive improvement, consistency and co-ordination.
+Nationally, the Director of NAS and a small central team, hosted by the City of Cardiff Council on behalf of all local authorities, drive improvement, consistency and co-ordination.
 The central team are:

 Tel: 029 2087 3927